Today's question is:

-Your scalp is the same way, the blood vessels in your scalp are activated when you warm them up, and massage them with oil.
+Your scalp is the same way, the blood vessels in your scalp are activated when you warm them up, and massage them with special treatment oils.

 Scalp massaging helps the blood vessels in your scalp relax so that they can pump more cell-replenishing and repairing blood into the area.

-Plain, simple massaging of the scalp is so effective that you really don't even need to warm up the oil before applying it.
+Simply massaging your scalp with oil is so effective that you really don't need to warm up the oil before applying it.

 The massage alone will create a warm environment for your scalp, but...

-...if your perfectionist like I am, you'll probably warm your hair growth oil up an do it anyway.
+...if you're a perfectionist like I am, you'll probably warm up your hair growth oil anyway.

 I'm so OCD, lol!